SimonRafferty/Polaris-GENERAL---CANBUS-Bridge/README.md

 # Polaris-GENERAL---CANBUS-Bridge
-Used to hack the canbus on my Polaris EV Conversion
+Multitasking Canbus bridge on my Polaris EV Conversion using RTOS

 While the code is intended to hack the CANBUS on a Polaris General, the approach and hardware could be used to hack the CANBUS on pretty much any vehicle.